dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/auxiliary-v2.3.2.md

 ## dispose

 Releases all resources used by the CameraEnhancer instance.
+After that, the instance will be left with only the property `isDisposed` (the value is `true`).

 > The HTML elements used by the instance's UI element are only removed when `removeUIElement` is set to `true`.
 Otherwise, they are only hidden.